mgondan/mathml/README.md

 presentations and ShinyApp webpages.

 ## License

-This R package is distributed under a
+This R package is distributed under a BSD-2 simplified license (see the file LICENSE).

 ## Installation